vincentrozenberg/WP-vincent-under-construction/readme.md

 ## License

-This project is licensed under the GPL v2 or later.
+This project is licensed under the MIT license.

 ## Author